moonyydev/canteen-preorder/docs/BACKEND_API.md

 this function raises `BackendNotFoundException` if there's no meal with id `meal_id`

+this function raises `BackendConstraintException` if the stock is negative

     def update_meal_cost(self, meal_id: Id, cost: Cost) -> None
 update the cost field of a meal with id `meal_id` to `cost`,

 this function raises `BackendNotFoundException` if there's no meal with id `meal_id`

+this function raises `BackendConstraintException` if the cost is not positive

     def update_meal_availability(self, meal_id: Id, available: bool = False) -> None
 update the availability attribute of a meal with id `meal_id` to `available`,